spotbot2k/webfont-generator-bundle/README.md

 #### Things to be aware of

-File picker will notwork in contao 4.3.
+File picker will not work in contao 4.3.
 It is about time to upgrae anyway.

 Please use only free or properly licensed fonts.